 When you settle your case, you waive your right to receive further accident-related benefits from your employer.
 If your medical condition gets worse after settling, you must pay for your medical care out of your own pocket.

 The consequences of a settlement can be steep.
-Give yourself the best opportunity to maximize your settlement by hiring an attorney who can win what you need.
+Give yourself the best opportunity to maximize your Florida workers’ comp settlement amount by hiring an attorney who can win what you need.

 The full-service law firm of Emmanuel Sheppard & Condon has been in practice for over 100 years.
 We work with the compassion and diligence needed to win you the best in a painful time.

 We are highly rated, and we want to use our expertise to protect your health and future.
-Contact us online or call at 850-204-9461.
+Contact us online or call (850) 433-6581.
 Our lines of communication are open 24/7.